 In some situations involving transfers of service, your benefit may be reduced by an "offset".
 Offsets represent that value of employee contributions not made during a period of credited service transferred from another plan or for service while a Tier 2 employee

 ADMINISTRATIVE INFORMATION

-Please contact the Office of Personnel's Pension Unit at 2660 Riva Road, Annapolis, Maryland 21401; 410-222-7400, if you have any questions regarding this plan.
+Please contact the Office of Personnel's Pension Unit at 2660 Riva Road, Annapolis, Maryland 21401; 410-222-7595 or by email pension_team@aacounty.org if you have any questions regarding this plan.

 APPENDIX